 Clearly, the next clue needs to be hidden in the kitchen.
 You can make finding it as easy or as difficult as you like.

-The pirate and mermaid rhymes in the clues above are by Leone Annabella Betts.
+Attribution: All pirate and mermaid rhymes in the clues above were written by Leone Annabella Betts and have been reproduced on this site with her blessing.

 Looking for More Pirate Party Ideas?